OXID-eSales/docker-eshop-sdk-recipes/README.md

 ## Prerequirements

+0. PERL is required to be available on the system!
+Try if you have one installed with ``perl -v```

 1. Check if other docker project is stopped!
 If you have something running, ports may conflict and nothing will work as intended, just take a minute and stop everything before running this!

 2. You should have docker and docker-compose installed on your machine.